Taoism: The Taoist body

 Many Taoist practices work with ancient Chinese understandings of the body, its organs and parts, "elixir fields" (dantien), inner substances (such as "essence" or jing), animating forces (like the hun and po), and meridians (qi channels).
 The complex Taoist schema of the body and its subtle body components contains many parallels with Traditional Chinese medicine and is used for health practices as well as for somatic and spiritual transformation (through neidan – "psychosomatic transmutation" or "internal alchemy").
 Taoist physical cultivation rely on purifying and transforming the body's qi (vital breath, energy) in various ways such as dieting and meditation.

 According to Livia Kohn, qi is "the cosmic energy that pervades all.
-The concrete aspect of Tao, qi, is the material force of the universe, the basic stuff of nature."
+The concrete aspect of Tao, qi is the material force of the universe, the basic stuff of nature."
 According to the Zhuangzi, "human life is the accumulation of qi; death is its dispersal."
 Everyone has some amount of qi and can gain and lose qi in various ways.
 Therefore, Taoists hold that through various qi cultivation methods they can harmonize their qi, and thus improve health and longevity, and even attain magic powers, social harmony, and immortality.
-The Neiye (Inward Training) is one of the earliest texts that teach qi cultivation methods.
+The Neiye is one of the earliest texts that teach qi cultivation methods.

 Qi is one of the Three Treasures, which is a specifically Taoist schema of the main elements in Taoist physical practices like qigong and neidan.
-The three are: jing (精, essence, the foundation for one's vitality), qi and shén (神, spirit, subtle consciousness, a capacity to connect with the subtle spiritual reality).'
-These three are further associated with the three "elixir fields" (dantien) and the organs in different ways.'
+The three are: jing (essence, the foundation for one's vitality), qi and shén (神, spirit, subtle consciousness, a capacity to connect with the subtle spiritual reality).
+These three are further associated with the three "elixir fields" (dantian) and the organs in different ways.

 The body in Taoist political philosophy was important and their differing views on it and humanity's place in the universe were a point of distinction from Confucian politicians, writers, and political commentators.
 Some Taoists viewed ancestors as merely corpses that were improperly revered and respect for the dead as irrelevant and others within groups that followed these beliefs viewed almost all traditions as worthless.